jrmykolyn/goalist/README.md

 - Goalist can be run in 'verbose' mode by invoking `gl {{ COMMAND }}` with the `--verbose` flag (eg. `gl list --verbose`).
 This displays additional information about the internals of a given command, and may be useful for debugging purposes.

 ### `add` / `a`
-This command is used to add a new goal to the log file for the current.
+Add a new goal to the log file.
+Please note: new goals are always 'active'.

 ```
 gl add "This is the title of the goal."
 ```

 ### `archive` / `ar`
-This command is used to archive/deactivate a given goal.
+Archive/deactivate the goal with the matching ID.

 ```
 gl archive {{ ID }}